 2. The pathological changes of vasculature in diabetes are tissue- and organ-specific: angiogenesis can be dramatically upregulated in one tissue/organ (retinal neovascularization) and dramatically suppressed in another tissue/organ (e.g., skin, heart).
 We have identified a novel tissue-specific molecular mechanism that provides explanation for the aberrant angiogenesis.
 Hyperglycemia upregulates the expression of miR-467 in a tissue-specific manner. miR-467 binds to the untranslated region of thrombospondin-1 (TSP-1) mRNA and inhibits TSP-1 protein synthesis.
 The descreased production of TSP-1, a potent anti-angiogenic protein, results in upregulation of angiogenesis in selected tissues where this mechanism is present. miR-467 is expressed in a tissue-specific manner in cancer cells and may provide an explanation for the associations of diabetes and cancer.

-Despite the recent advances in treatment of diabetes, the precise control of blood glucose remains problematic.
-Hyperglycemia (high blood glucose) is an independent risk factor for development of vascular complications of diabetes, which are the main cause of morbidity and mortality in diabetic patients.
+Despite the recent advances in the treatment of diabetes, the precise control of blood glucose remains problematic.
+Hyperglycemia (high blood glucose) is an independent risk factor for the development of vascular complications of diabetes, which are the main cause of morbidity and mortality in diabetic patients.
 Pathological changes of vasculature develop in most diabetic patients with type 1 and type 2 diabetes and manifest as atherosclerotic lesions in large arteries or altered vascularization of organs causing abnormal function of these organs (retinopathy, nephropathy, neuropathy, cardiomyopathy).
 The molecular mechanisms activated in vascular cells by high blood glucose and resulting in pathological changes of the vasculature remain largely unknown.

 The intracellular molecular mechanisms that regulate vascular gene expression in response to hyperglycemia are our focus.
 We are examining the intracellular pathways activated by high blood glucose and controlling gene transcription and protein production and, as a result, the development of atherosclerotic lesions in large arteries and the growth of new microvessels in tissues and organs.